Non-pluripolar products on vector bundles and Chern--Weil formulae: Quasi-positive vector bundles

 \subsection{Vector bundle case}

 \begin{definition} Assume that $X$ is projective.
 Let $E$ be a vector bundle on $X$.
 Let $h_E$ be a singular Hermitian metric on $E$ or a Finsler metric on $E$.
 We say $\hat{E}=(E,h_E)$ is \emph{quasi-positive} if $\hO(1)$ is quasi-positive.
-When we say a quasi-positive vector bundle, we refer to $E$ together with a quasi-positive Finsler metric.

 For $T\in\widehat{Z}_a(X)$, we say $T$ is \emph{transversal} to $\hat{E}$ or $\hat{E}$ is \emph{transversal} to $T$ if $p^*T$ is transversal to $\hO(1)$. \end{definition}